jdm79/tap-quotes-npm-pkg/README.md

 ![npm](https://img.shields.io/npm/dm/tap-quotes-npm-pkg)
 ![npm](https://img.shields.io/npm/l/tap-quotes-npm-pkg)

+# tap-quotes-npm-pkg

+This function will return a random quote or lyric from an array of over 11 (570 to be precise) strings.
+WARNING: Some of these quotes and lyrics contain rather rude (NSFW) words.
+They can be seen popping up every hour on the hour on [this Twitter bot](https://twitter.com/QuotesTap).

-# How to use this package
+## How to use this package

 ```js
 const { randomTapQuote } = require("tap-quotes-npm-pkg");